csmr/jesbang/README.md

 # JESBANG

-Sets Debian Jessien netinstaal with Openbox -base-desktop, including minimum of apps, utils and firmware.
+Sets Debian Jessien netinstall with Openbox -base-desktop, including minimum of apps, utils and firmware.

 Get from a bare desktop-less debian -netinstall to a lightweight openbox desktop quickly.
 This script was mostly made from John Ruff's #! forum posts.
 Good luck!